Vovan-VE/parser/UPGRADING.md

 ### to 2.0 from 1.x

+Text grammar now is for dev purpose by design.
+When your text grammar is ready, you need to generate an array or JSON grammar for production purpose with CLI tool.
+Text grammar loader uses Parser+Grammar internally.

 *   At least PHP 7.1 is required now.
 *   `\VovanVE\parser\lexer\Lexer` does not accept anonymous terminals, so use inlines directly.